StevenSalto/tdd-student-store-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shoutout to my pod for pointing out logical errors in my code.
+Shoutout to my pod for pointing out logic errors in my code.